 Email will be the primary form of communication for IHMS as well as SRVUSD in the face of a real school wide emergency.
-We will also send out text messages requesting that families check their email.
-If you would like to receive text message notification, text "Yes" to 67587.
+For more information please check our district webpage.

 STUDENT EMERGENCY INFORMATION /Infinite Campus Parent Portal

 Emergency contact information must be completed by parents at the time of registration and kept up-to-date and accurate throughout the school year.
 Incomplete or inaccurate data could endanger a student's life if an emergency occurred.
 Parents are requested to update any information on the card as soon as possible if a move occurs during the school year.
 Only persons listed on the emergency contact as parent/guardian or emergency contact may authorize a student to leave campus or excuse an absence.
 Please contact the Counseling Office and/or Registrar immediately if there is a change of address, phone number (home or work), email, and/or emergency contact person(s).